Skgland/plwm/README.md

 Configuration is done by modifying [config.pl](src/config.pl) then recompiling with `make && sudo make install`.

+plwm will also attempt reading configuration when it starts from the first file among
+- `$XDG_CONFIG_HOME/plwm/config.pl`
+- `$HOME/.config/plwm/config.pl`
+- `/etc/plwm/config.pl`

-Optionally, plwm will attempt to read settings from `$HOME/.config/plwm/config.pl` if it exists, so users don't have to recompile each time if they don't wish to.
-Any values read from this runtime config will override the compiled in settings.
+if any exists, so users don't have to recompile each time if they don't wish to.
+Any values read from the runtime config will override the compiled in settings.

-You can redefine the above path with the `-c` flag, which takes an absolute path or one relative to `$HOME`.
+A custom path can be specified with the `-c` flag.

+**Attention:** the module name in the runtime config must be `runtime_config`!

 You can run: